airavata-courses/Zilean/user-service/README.md

       * cd user-service
       * virtualenv env
       * \path\to\env\Scripts\activate
-* now run ./manage.py runserver command --> it will start the localhost server on port 5003
+* now run ./manage.py runserver command --> it will start the localhost server on port 5005

-## Database Setup

-Install MongoDB 5.0
-Install MongoDB compass

-- Open MongoDB compass
-- create database User_service
+*
 ### Service port

 5005